Prompt Tuning on Graph-augmented Low-resource Text Classification: Experiments

 \stitle{Hyperparameter study.} We first investigate the impact of the interaction coefficient $\lambda$ in Fig.~\ref{fig:param}(a), which balances the high-order contrastive losses ($\bL_2,\bL_3$).
 The performance is generally better and stable when $\lambda$ is slightly bigger (\eg, $\ge 10$), indicating the significance of the high-order text-summary and node-summary interactions.
 Next, we study the prompt length $M$ in Fig.~\ref{fig:param}(b), which refers to the number of trainable prompt vectors in Sect.~\ref{sec:model_prompt}.
 The performance is relatively unaffected by the prompt length, and thus it is robust to choose a small $M$ (\eg, 4) for efficiency.

-\stitle{Efficiency of prompt tuning.} In our work, the continuous prompts are optimized by prompt tuning \cite{liu-etal-2022-p, zhou2022learning} without updating the pre-trained model.
-In this experiment, we investigate the prompt tuning efficiency of \model\ in comparison to the efficiency of traditional fine-tuning.
+\stitle{Efficiency of prompt tuning.} In this experiment, we investigate the prompt tuning efficiency of \model\ in comparison to the efficiency of traditional fine-tuning.
 As \model\ has a transformer component, we compare it with four transformer based models, all of which follow the classical ``pre-train, fine-tune'' paradigm.

-As shown in Tab.~\ref{table:efficiency}, the results demonstrate that prompt tuning in \model\ is much more efficient than fine-tuning in the baselines, achieving 2.1$\sim$18.8x speedups.
+As shown in Tab.~\ref{table:efficiency}, prompt tuning in \model\ is much more efficient than fine-tuning in the baselines, achieving 2.1$\sim$18.8x speedups.
 The reason is that prompt tuning updates far fewer parameters.
 In \model, we used 4 trainable 512-dimensional prompt vectors, totalling to 2048 parameters only, while fine-tuning in the baselines needs to update the whole pre-trained model with more than 100M parameters.
 Note that the speedup is not linear w.r.t.~the parameter size, due to overheads in the data loader and the optimizer.
 Overall, our prompt tuning is not only effective under low-resource settings, but also parameter- and computation-efficient.

-\stitle{Inductive ability.} Our previous experiments can be deemed transductive as both the pre-training of text encoder and downstream text classification are conducted on the whole corpus.
-To further evaluate the generalization ability of our model, we adopt an ``inductive'' setting, whereby we pre-train the text encoder only on a subset of the corpus and perform downstream classification on a disjoint subset.
+\stitle{Inductive ability.} Our previous experiments can be deemed transductive as both the pre-training and downstream text classification are conducted on the whole corpus.
+To further evaluate the generalization ability of \model, we adopt an ``inductive'' setting, whereby we pre-train the text encoder only on a subset of the corpus and perform downstream classification on a disjoint subset.
 Particularly, in the three Amazon datasets, since user texts have no labels and item texts have labels, it is natural for us to pre-train with only user texts and classify only item texts downstream.
 We also employ masked language modeling on only the user texts for BERT and RoBERTa, to get BERT$^{*}$ and RoBERTa$^{*}$.
 As shown in Tab.~\ref{table:generalization}, \model\ still performs very well in the inductive setting, illustrating the strong generalization ability of our pre-trained model.